 Growing Millionaire watermelons is very similar to growing other watermelon varieties.
 However, there are some key differences to take into consideration.
 For instance, seeds for seedless watermelons are generally more expensive, as more work is required to create them.

 Like other melons, ‘Millionaire’ seeds require warm temperatures to germinate.
-Minimum soil temperatures of at least 70 F. (21 C.) are required for germination.
-When all chance of frost has passed and plants have reached 6-8 inches (16-20 cm.) long, they are ready to be transplanted into the garden in well-amended soil.
+Minimum soil temperatures of at least 70 degrees F. (21 C.) are required for germination.
+When all chance of frost has passed and plants have reached 6 to 8 inches (15-20 cm.) long, they are ready to be transplanted into the garden in well-amended soil.

-At this point, the plants may be cared for lie any other watermelon plant.
+At this point, the plants may be cared for like any other watermelon plant.